karma-coin/karmachain/docs/testnet-validator.md

 Make sure not to bond all your KCoin balance since you will be unable to pay transaction fees from your bonded balance.

-It is now time to set up our validator.
-We will do the following:
+Follow these steps to set up your validator.

-Bond the KCoin of the Stash account.
+- Bond the KCoin of the Stash account.
 These KCoin will be put at stake for the security of the network and can be slashed.
-Select the Controller.
+- Select the Controller.
 This is the account that will decide when to start or stop validating.
 First, go to the Staking section.
-Click on "Account Actions", and then the "+ Stash" button.
+Click on `Account Actions`, and then the `+ Stash` button.`
 ![bond](./images/run-a-validator/bond.png)

 - `Stash account` - Select your Stash account.
 In this example, we will bond 1 DOT, where the minimum bonding amount is 1.
 Make sure that your Stash account contains at least this much.
 You can, of course, stake more than this.